Adcuratio/adcuratio-angular-calendar/README.md

 Like what you see here?
 [Hire me](https://mattlewis.me/?section=hire-me&utm_source=github&utm_medium=banner&utm_campaign=contracting)! 👨‍💻

+> This package has a patched calendar-utils dependency for out internal usage

 ## 🚨🚨🚨 Project status 🚨🚨🚨
 Due to the growing popularity of angular 2 and beyond, this project is considered feature complete and no further work will be done on it.
 All dev time is now being devoted to the projects successor [`angular-calendar`](https://github.com/mattlewis92/angular-calendar).
 However, you are welcome to fork and modify this repo as you please.